JLaydeJ/Project_2/README.md

 - Split each "name" column value into a first and a last name, and place each in a new column.
 - Clean and then export the DataFrame as contacts.csv and save it to your GitHub repository.

-4. Check that your final DataFrame resembles the one in the following image:
+4. Check that your final DataFrame resembles the one in the following image